INTERDISCIPLINARY BOOT CAMP ON STUTTERING FOR SLPS: SPEECH + MENTAL HEALTH

 Course Fee: $30 per session OR $200 for 8 course sequence

-Session 1: An Interdisciplinary look at Stuttering Modification (SM) - Friday, Sept.
-26, 2025 @ noon EST
+Session 1: An Interdisciplinary look at Stuttering Modification (SM) - Tuesday, December 9th, 2025 @ 9am EST.

 Course description: This course is designed to help SLPs revisit the essential steps of SM, especially around secondary behaviors and psychological concepts.
 Participants will practice strategies aimed to minimize the impact of stuttering.
 Finally, participants will apply these interdisciplinary concepts integral to SM to their own caseloads